-I’m not fond of war movies or books so none of the books I chose to read in Vietnam were about the Vietnamese War, except as a backdrop.
+I’m not fond of reading about war so none of the books I chose to read in Vietnam were about the Vietnamese War except as a backdrop.

 The Headmaster’s Wager